caseywebdev/react-list/README.md

 #### fetch

-A function that receives the current list of items and a callback.
+A function that receives a callback.
 The callback should be invoked when the fetch is complete with the error (if any) as the first argument and a boolean determining whether the entire list is fetched or not.

 ## Examples